jstolarek/slicer/doc/roadmap.md

     group.
 I could then disable a group of tests if I know they don't work.
     This requires adapting more of singletons infrastructure.

-  * Run tests for incremental evaluation

-  * eliminate string typing in Absyn/Desugar/Core
+  * eliminate string typing in Absyn/Desugar/Trace

   * Move all the modules into the Slicer namespace.
 Incremental strategy probably deserves its own namespace.
 Absyn can have a better name